 Identifying Red-throated Pipits

-Red-throated Pipits are usually found feeding on the ground in the company of American Pipits, longspurs, Meadowlarks, Red-winged Blackbirds, and plovers.
+Red-throated Pipits usually feed on the ground with American Pipits, longspurs, shorebirds, and blackbirds.
 They prefer deeper grass and are sometimes very well hidden from view.
 When they reach southern California, they have molted into basic plumage and show little to no red on their throat.
 Instead, Red-throated Pipits show heavy, black streaking with a buffy or white background on the chest and throat.
 These streaks are bolder and more distinct than on American Pipits.
 The most noticeable distinction, though, is the bold dark brown and black streaking on the back, accented by white or buffy braces (longitudinal stripes) along the outer scapulars.
 The backs of American Pipits are a medium-dark olive with somewhat darker streaking that doesn’t readily jump out at the observer.

 Photographing Red-throated Pipits

-Because these flocks of feeding migrants are delicacies to the likes of Peregrine Falcons and other raptors, and birders were lining the edge of the field, Red-throated Pipits tended to work the middle of the fields rather than the edges, sometimes using sprinkler pipes to hide next to.
+These flocks of feeding migrants are delicacies to raptors.
+Red-throated Pipits tended to work the middle of the fields, sometimes using sprinkler pipes to hide next to.
 This necessitates the use of a spotting scope to get good looks.
 These photographs, taken at the Dairy Mart Sod Farm in south San Diego County, were digiscoped using a Kowa TSN-884 spotting scope and a micro 4/3 camera.
 The distance to the birds was between 400 and 500 feet.